 Did you know?

-Palazzo Vecchio was designed by Arnolfo di Cambio, a Florentine architect and sculptor who was also responsible for the construction of the Duomo and other notable buildings in the city.
+Browse guided toursPalazzo Vecchio was designed by Arnolfo di Cambio, a Florentine architect and sculptor who was also responsible for the construction of the Duomo and other notable buildings in the city.
 Cambio was a pioneer of the Italian Gothic style, and his work on Palazzo Vecchio helped to establish the architectural style in Florence.
+Architects and artists, most prominently Michelozzo di Bartolomeo and Giorgio Vasari also played important sequential roles in the structure and decor, especially during its Renaissance transformation under the Medici dynasty.

 The exterior of the building features crenelated walls, battlements, and a massive tower that dominates the skyline.
 The interior of the palace is just as impressive, with its grand halls, intricate frescoes, and ornate ceilings.
-The building has undergone numerous renovations and expansions over the years, but its original architectural elements have been preserved.
-Palazzo Vecchio's architecture is a testament to the city's rich cultural and architectural heritage.

-Palazzo Vecchio has served as a government building, a residence for the Medici family, and now a museum.
-It’s an important historical landmark that showcases the cultural heritage of Florence.
+Learn morePalazzo Vecchio has served as a government building, a residence for the Medici family, and is now a museum and city hall.
+It’s an important historical landmark that showcases the cultural legacy of Florence.

 Yes, you are allowed to take photos inside Palazzo Vecchio, but flash photography is not allowed in some areas.
 Be sure to check the signs and listen to the instructions of the staff.